Samvrutha Sunil: Early and personal life

-Samvritha did her schooling at St. Teresa's Anglo Indian Higher Secondary School, Kannur.
-She graduated in communicative English from St. Teresa's College, Eranakulam and did her master's degree in advertising from Annamalai University.
-Samvritha married US-based engineer Akhil Jayaraj on 1 November 2012 at Kannur.
-She has 2 sons.
+Samvritha was educated at St. Teresa's Anglo-Indian School in Kannur.
+Later, she graduated in Communicative English from St. Teresa's College, Kochi, and did her master's degree in Advertising from Annamalai University.

+Samvritha married US-based engineer Akhil Jayaraj on 1st November 2012 at Kannur.
+She has two sons, Agastya and Rudra.

 Career

 Samvritha's entry into the film industry happened with Rasikan (2004) with Dileep in the lead.
 The film was directed by Lal Jose.
-Samvritha later associated in three more films with Lal Jose.
+Samvritha was later associated in three more films with Lal Jose.
 After Rasikan, she acted in films like Chandrolsavam (2005) and Nerariyan CBI (2005).
 Both the films were directed by veterans and had ensemble casts led by Mohanlal and Mammootty respectively.
 It was her character Sherly in Lal Jose's Achanurangatha Veedu (2005).
 Her characters in Moonnamathoral (2006), Pothan Vava (2006) and Vaasthavam (2006) were memorable.
 Later, she starred in many films including Arabikkatha (2007), Chocolate (2007), Minnaminnikoottam (2008), and Thirakkatha (2008).
 She appeared in a guest role in Priyanandanan's national award-winning film Pulijanmam (2006) and Rafi Mecartin's Hallo (2007).